-Financial scams often exploit the popularity of a local celebrity (without their consent) along with a shocking title designed to lure users into clicking the ad.
-Once the ad is clicked, the user will be redirected to a deceptive landing page that will usually mimick a trustworthy news site containing a fake article promoting a phoney offer or financial service such as cryptocurrency or stock exchange trading, with no real company or vendor behind it.
-The landing pages are built so that any clickable element on them leads the user to the deceptive offer page, where they are asked to provide personal information and credit card details to register to the service.
+Financial scams often exploit the popularity of a local celebrity (without their consent) along with a shocking clickbait headline or story designed to lure users into clicking the ad.
+Once the ad is clicked, the user will be redirected to a deceptive landing page that will usually mimic a trustworthy news website containing a fake article promoting a phony offer or financial service such as cryptocurrency or stock exchange trading, with no real company or vendor behind it.
+The landing pages on these websites are built so that any clickable element in the article leads the user to the deceptive offer page, where they are asked to fill out a form providing personal information and credit card details to register for the service.

 9. Brand Infringement

 Brand infringement ads implement ads for fraudulent, low-quality, non-genuine products or non-existent products and services.
 This may include counterfeit products, campaigns impersonating brands or companies by referencing or modifying the brand content in the ads, URL, destinations, or misrepresenting themselves as the brands or businesses.
 Clickbait ads and landing pages like these typically promise premium products at unusually low prices.

 10. Misleading Product Offers